MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 ### To cleanup ETL

-To cleanup the ETL table, run the following script on the SQL Server hosting the OperationsManager database:
+To cleanup the ETL table, run the following script on the SQL Server hosting the Operations Manager database:

     -- (c) Copyright 2004-2006 Microsoft Corporation, All Rights Reserved         -- -- Proprietary and confidential to Microsoft Corporation                      --